MWBA gathers every 3rd weekend for trail work on multi-user trails in the San Gabriel Mountains.

 MWBA also has a team of USFS trained & certified Chainsaw Sawyers.
 The Station Fire burned a massive amount of our forest and every time the wind picks up another tree falls.
 The Sawyer team is “on call” for fallen tree clearing duties and commonly works on weekdays when trail traffic is lower.
 MWBA is very grateful to our local Little Tujunga Hot Shots crew who trained our sawyers and continue to offer valuable advice and support.

 Come out and join us on a weekend trail work day!
 No trail work experience is necessary.
-All you need is yourself, a long sleeved shirt, pants, sturdy boots, and a great attitude.
+All you need is yourself, a long sleeved shirt, pants, sturdy boots, and a smile.
 We guarantee you will have a fun day working alongside other mountain bikers!